 You can only summarily terminate an employee’s employment if the breach is serious enough.
 This clause specifies some examples of serious misconduct that may permit summary termination for the Employee’s information, but it is not exhaustive.
 You should take legal advice before summarily terminating an employee’s employment.

-14. Grievance – You should set out details of your company’s grievance procedure in your employee handbook and provide the Employee with a copy.
+You should set out details of your company’s grievance procedure in your employee handbook.
+Then provide the Employee with a copy.
 In clause 14.1 fill in the relevant name or position.

-15. Disciplinary – You should set out details of your company’s disciplinary policy and procedure in your employee handbook and provide the Employee with a copy.
+You should set out details of your company’s disciplinary policy and procedure in your employee handbook.
+Then provide the Employee with a copy.
 In clause 15.2 fill in the relevant name or position.

-17. Confidential information – Clause 17 is a basic confidentiality provision that is designed to protect your company’s confidential information.
-It is recommended that you include a comprehensive confidentiality policy in your employee handbook and consider asking the Employee to sign a separate more detailed confidentiality agreement if the Employee will have access to highly sensitive information during the course of their employment.
+Clause 17 is a basic confidentiality provision.
+We have designed it to protect your company’s confidential information.
+We recommended that you include a comprehensive confidentiality policy in your employee handbook.
+Also consider asking the Employee to sign a separate more detailed confidentiality agreement if the Employee will have access to highly sensitive information during the course of their employment.

-18. Administrative matters – Fill in the names or positions of the people to be contacted and the relevant location the employee normally works at in clauses 18.1 and 18.2.
+Fill in the names or positions of the people the employee can contact in clause 18.1.
+Also complete the relevant location the employee normally works at in clauses 18.2.

-19. Other employment – This provides a basic rule that the employee should not work elsewhere and certainly not carry out a similar role for a competitor while working for you.
+This provides a basic rule that the employee should not work elsewhere.
+It states that they will not carry out a similar role for a competitor while working for you.

-20. Collective agreement – If there is a collective agreement with a trade union that applies to the employer then fill in the details and delete the first of the two options.
+If there is a collective agreement with a trade union that applies to the employer then fill in the details.
+Also delete the first of the two options.
 If there is not, then state this by keeping the first of the two options and deleting the second.

-21. Data protection – Clause 21 provides the requisite consent needed under the Data Protection Act for you to handle and process any personal data about the Employee, such as their HR file, salary payments and sickness records.
+Clause 21 provides the requisite consent needed under Data Protection laws.
+This means you can handle and process any personal data about the Employee.
+This includes, such as their HR file, salary payments and sickness records.

-22. Variation – This confirms the rule that you cannot make unilateral changes to the terms of the agreement – you need both parties to agree.
+This confirms the rule that you cannot make unilateral changes to the terms of the agreement.
+You would need both parties to agree.

-This is a summary guide – a complete version is included with the template download.
-Do browse our full range of employer and employee templates that we have available as we have a comprehensive range of templates that will enable you to keep your company compliant and protected regarding its employees.
+This is a summary guide to the employment contract.
+We include a complete version with the template download.
+Do browse our full range of employer and employee templates that we have available, as we have a comprehensive range of templates that will enable you to keep your company compliant and protected regarding its employees.